JeffKatzy/pandas-dataframe-lab-nyc-career-ds-062518/README.md

 ### Pandas and DataFrames

 Dataframes are at the core of the pandas library--they're what makes pandas so powerful for reading, manipulating, and storing data.
-Dataframes allow us to to couple the power of python programming and scripting with the ease of use and intuitiveness of spreadsheets.
+Dataframes allow us to couple the power of python programming and scripting with the ease of use and intuitiveness of spreadsheets.
 In this lab, we're going to explore some of the basic functionality of the `DataFrame` class in pandas by exploring the _Titanic Dataset_.

 **_Run the cell below to import all the necessary libraries for this lab._**